pranavreddy23/autoware.privately-owned-vehicles/README.md

 ## High Definition Maps
 **We will not utilize 3D high definition prior maps**, instead opting to use existing 2D navigational (sat-nav style) maps, also called ADAS maps.
 Human beings can drive on highways without prior knowledge of the detailed 3D geometry of roadways by relying on real-time scene perception, and our system aims to mimic this process.

+## End-to-End AI Architecture
+We will follow an **End-to-End AI Architecture** in which each component technology of the highway pilot system is powered through neural-network.
+We will follow a modular AI approach with component AI systems allowing for system explainability, introspection and diagnostics.

+### Vision Pipeline
+The [**AutoSeg foundation model**](/AutoSeg/README.md) is currently being developed as part of the vision pipeline of the Autoware Privately Owned Vehicle Highway Pilot System.
+It includes the development and implementation of **SuperDepth**, **SceneSeg**, **LaneDet** and **PathDet**.

 ## Technology Roadmap

 ### Goal
-We will aim to develop true hands-off, eyes-off autonomous driving which is enabled on highways across the world.
-This will be classified as SAE Level-3 conditional automation, where the self-driving car can operate fully autonomously so long as certain road conditions are met, and when those road conditions are violated, the self-driving system will perform a graceful handover of driving control back to the human driver - and if the human driver is unable to take back control from the self-driving system, then the self-driving car will perform a 'minimal risk maneouvre' to ensure that the car is in a safe state.
-As part of our technology roadmap, we will sequentially develop three versions of the Autoware Privately Owned Vehicle Autonomous Highway Pilot System, called **DrivePilot**, **DrivePilotPlus** and **DrivePilotPro**.
+We will aim to develop true hands-off, eyes-off autonomous driving which is enabled on highways across the world, this will be classified as SAE Level-4 autonomy, where no human supervision is required of the vehicle.

+### Technology Release Cycle
+We will iteratively and sequentially build the core software stack of the highway pilot system in a modular manner, and release versions of the autonomous highway pilot system that serve a core customer need, where each new release and expands upon the operational-design-domain, technology prowess and safety of the prior release.

+As part of our technology roadmap, we will sequentially develop four versions of the Autoware Autonomous Highway Pilot System, called **DrivePilot**, **DrivePilot Plus**,  **DrivePilo tPro** and **DriveChauffeur**

 ![Roadmap](Media/Roadmap.jpg)

-### Vision Pipeline
-The [**AutoSeg foundation model**](/AutoSeg/README.md) is currently being developed as part of the vision pipeline of the Autoware Privately Owned Vehicle Highway Pilot System.
-It includes the development and implementation of **SuperDepth**, **SceneSeg**, **LaneDet**, **PathDet**, and **DiversionDet**.

-### DrivePilot
+### *DrivePilot*
-DrivePilot will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph).
+DrivePilot will enable SAE Level-3 autonomy over the full range of highway driving speeds (0 - 70mph).
 The system will be constrained to single lane driving (no lane changes, exits, on-ramps, roadworks), and will be operable on roads with clearly visible lanes.
 If these road conditions (ODD) are violated, then the system will perform a safe handover of control to the human driver, and if a handover is not possible, then the system will perform a Minimal Risk Manoeuvre to transition the self-driving car to as a safe state as is possible within its operational design domain.
-DrivePilot's sensing suite will comprise a pair of front-facing mid-range automotive cameras arranged as a stereo pair, a front-facing short range wide-angle automotive monocular camera, a front-facing long range narrow-angle automotive monocular camera, and a front-facing 4D Imaging Radar.
+DrivePilot's sensing suite will comprise two front-facing cameras, a main camera, as well as a long-range camera.
+Additionally, the system will integrate a front-facing 4D Imaging Radar.

-### DrivePilot Plus
+### *DrivePilot Plus*
-DrivePilot Plus will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph), and will build on top of the functionality of DrivePilot to enable fully autonomous lane changes - exits, on/off ramps will be outside of the operational domain of the system.
-To enable autonomous lane changes, DrivePilot Plus will additionally utilise surround view automotive parking cameras, a mid-range rear-facing automotive camera, corner RADAR sensors, and a rear-facing 4D Imaging Radar.
+DrivePilot Plus will enable SAE Level-3 autonomy over the full range of highway driving speeds (0 - 70mph), and will build on top of the functionality of DrivePilot to enable fully autonomous lane changes - exits/ramps will be outside of the operational domain of the system.
+To enable autonomous lane changes, DrivePilot Plus will additionally utilise surround view cameras, and corner RADAR sensors to have 360 degree vision and RADAR sensing coverage.
+Additionally, the system will also integrate a rear-facing 4D Imaging Radar.

-### DrivePilot PRO
+### *DrivePilot PRO*
-DrivePilot PRO will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph) for an entire highway journey, including fully autonomous lane changes, exits, and on/off-ramps - being able to traverse multiple distinct connected highways without any human intervention or guidance.
+DrivePilot PRO will enable SAE Level-3 autonomy over the full range of highway driving speeds (0 - 70mph) for an entire highway journey, including fully autonomous lane changes, exits, and on/off-ramps - being able to traverse multiple distinct connected highways without any human intervention or guidance.
 To enable autonomous driving of an entire highway journey, DrivePilot PRO will be integrated with 2D/ADAS maps to have more detailed road context and prior information about highway road layouts for navigational purposes.

+### *DriveChauffeur*
+DriveChauffeur will enable SAE Level-4 autonomy over the full range of highway driving speeds (0 - 70mph) for an entire highway journey, including fully autonomous lane changes, exits, and on/off-ramps without any requirement for human supervision or manual control.
+In order to ensure system safety and robustness, DriveChauffeur will additionally integrate Short-Wave-Infrared as well as Long-Wave-Infrared front facing cameras which will allow the vehicle to see through fog, dust, haze, smoke and see clearly in pitch-black conditions.
+This hyper-spectral imaging will enable DriveChauffeur to drive match or exceed human safety performance of the driving task.